BlackMages/ToS-Addons/fpssavior/README.md

 Notes:
 - Fallen Leaves on orsha are disabled only on UL because it's related with boss gimmick, and when disabled can cause some trouble for people that doing those gimmick.
 - If you're upgrading from any version before 2.5.0, your /fs_draw_mon and /fs_draw_pl might be set to 0 and might cause people name stuck on screen and most stuff dissapeared.
 Deleting the settings.json file (see below) or adjusting the value will fix this issue.
-- If the addon didn't work, try deleting settings.json file from addon/fpssavior folder.
+- FPS Savior saves the settings on settings.json file inside the addon/fpssavior folder.
+Some version might add new stuff the settings.json content, and make the old one incompatible without some adjustment.
+If the addon didn't work, try deleting settings.json file from addon/fpssavior folder.
 ---
 ### Commands:
 - /fpssavior help